-One component is Servant for another supervisor component.
-The supervisor sends orders (Required) to its servant(s).
-The servant(s) inform their supervisor, by sending their Actual state/value and condition whenever it has changed or as response to an order from the supervisor.
+One component is a servant for a supervisor component.
+The supervisor sends orders through "Required" to its servants.
+The servants inform their supervisor, by sending their Actual state or value, and condition when it changes or as a response to an order from the supervisor.

-Required, used to instruct the Servant.
+Required, used to instruct the servant.

 So what we want to build is this: